haskellcamargo/pragmatic-functional-javascript/pt-br/introduction.md

 1. **Introdução**: Este capítulo lhe dá uma breve introdução sobre o desenvolvimento de software pragmático, abordando a história e razão da programação funcional e como é aplica-la ao desenvolvimento de software moderno.
 2. **Origem do mal**: apresenta características de linguagem que são mais prejudiciais do que benéficas e depois se concentra em alternativas para resolver os problemas que elas apresentaram.
 3. **Conheça o ESLint**: mostra como encorajar a escrita do código funcional e restringir os recursos prejudiciais da linguagem usando uma ferramenta específica para isso.
-4. **Modules**: focuses on how to organize modular code and functions according to their domain and structuring the file system of your program.
-There is a special focus on modular code, code that is not specific for the program, but that can be easily reused and help you writing less.
 4. **Módulos**: focado em como organizar o código modular e as funções de acordo com seu domínio e estruturar a arquitetura de diretórios do seu programa.
 Existe um foco especial no código modular, código que não é específico para o programa, mas que pode ser facilmente reutilizado e ajudá-lo a escrever menos.
 5. **O poder da composição**: aborda o que realmente é a programação funcional e mostra como criar coisas mais complexas, compondo muito simples. É definitivamente como jogar LEGO!
 6. **Types**: provides an overview about how a type system behaves and tools for static type checking on JavaScript in order to reduce the number of bugs.
 It also provides a different overview about static type system, different from what is presented in most courses and tutorials.